 - Potato fork – The potato fork is a specialized fork that makes harvesting potatoes easier and more efficient.
 These have varying numbers of tines, usually with blunt ends designed not to damage the potatoes.

 All of the above forks are used while standing upright.
 Hand forks are designed for times when you want to work close to the ground.
-These small forks held in one hand and are better for smaller, more detailed tasks.
+These small forks are held in one hand and are better for smaller, more detailed tasks.

 Purchasing a Gardening Fork

 Choose a fork that is strongly made, because poorly made forks can bend with use.
 Forged tools are stronger than those put together from multiple pieces.
 Selecting a well-made tool will make using a garden fork much easier, especially if you have heavy clay or compacted soil.
-A good tool will also save you money over time, because you won’t have to replace it every few years.
+A good tool will also save you money over time because you won’t have to replace it every few years.